peterjc/thapbi-pict/docs/index.rst

 This is commonly used for molecular barcoding, where sequencing this short region can identify species.

-With appropriate primer and HMM settings, and a custom database, THAPBI PICT can be applied to other organisms and/or barcode marker sequences - not just ITS1.
+With appropriate primer settings and a custom database, THAPBI PICT can be applied to other organisms and/or barcode marker sequences - not just *Phytophthora* ITS1.

+The worked examples include oomycetes, fungi, microalgae, and cover markers in ITS1, ITS2 and 18S rRNA.

 The THAPBI Phyto-Threats project is supported by a grant funded jointly by the Biotechnology and Biological Sciences Research Council (`BBSRC